 Strawberry blonde is not quite red, not quite white gold.
 Somehow, it manages to incorporate the best parts of both shades.
 If we already love the way strawberry blonde looks as a hair color, imagine how excited we are by the possibilities of strawberry blonde highlights.

-If you happen to be working with rose gold or pastel pink, strawberry blonde is a flattering way to add dimension without pushing too far away from the color scheme you already have going on.
+If you happen to be working with rose gold or copper, pale ginger is a flattering way to add dimension without pushing too far away from the color scheme you already have going on.
 The shade also looks lovely on light brown and copper hair.

 Blonde Panel Highlight

 This high-contrast look makes a bold statement while requiring a relatively little amount of maintenance.
 This style is also perfect for those who want to change their hair color drastically without potentially damaging their hair through full head lightening.